Low-energy Spin Dynamics of Quantum Spin Liquid Candidate $NaYbSe_{2}$

 \emph{Experiments and numerical methods}---Single crystals of \ce{NaYbSe2} were grown by the \ce{NaCl}-flux method and the polycrystalline samples were synthesized by the \ce{Se}-flux method\cite{liu2018rare, Zhang2020}.
 The high quality of both single-crystal and polycrystalline samples were confirmed by x-ray diffraction (XRD), Laue x-ray diffraction, and Energy Dispersive X-Ray Spectroscopy (EDX)\cite{Zhang2020}.
 Single crystals were orientated using Laue x-ray diffraction and fixed on an Ag sample holder.

-The $\mu$SR data were {collected using the MuSR spectrometer at ISIS facility}, Rutherford Appleton Laboratory, United Kingdom.
-The data in the high-temperature range of 4 $\sim$ 10 K were collected with a He-4 cryostat, while the data in the low-temperature range of 0.05 $\sim$ 4 K were collected with a dilution refrigerator.
-The $\mu$SR data were analyzed with the open source software package Mantid\cite{Arnold2014}. {The data of ZF-$\mu$SR, LF-$\mu$SR at 1 K, and LF-$\mu$SR at 0.1 K are provided by the polycrystalline of \ce{NaYbSe2}; the data of LF-$\mu$SR at 10 K is provided by single crystal of \ce{NaYbSe2}.}
+The $\mu$SR data was collected using the MuSR spectrometer at ISIS facility, Rutherford Appleton Laboratory, United Kingdom.
+The data in the high-temperature range of 4 $\sim$ 10 K was collected with a He-4 cryostat, while the data in the low-temperature range of 0.05 $\sim$ 4 K was collected with a dilution refrigerator.
+The $\mu$SR data was analyzed with the open source software package Mantid\cite{Arnold2014}.
+The data of ZF-$\mu$SR, LF-$\mu$SR at 1 K, and LF-$\mu$SR at 0.1 K are provided by the polycrystalline of \ce{NaYbSe2}; the data of LF-$\mu$SR at 10 K is provided by single crystal of \ce{NaYbSe2}.
+For the $\mu$SR data, the effective measurement time starts at t = 0.14 $\mu$s.

 The ZF AC susceptibility measurements from 50 mK to 4 K were performed on a dilution refrigeration (DR) system.

 \emph{Zero-Field (ZF) $\mu$SR}--- The ZF-$\mu$SR asymmetry spectra are analysed with a relatively complete formula written as: